Cannes Juror Brie Larson Unsure She’ll See Johnny Depp Movie: ‘I Don’t Know How I’ll Feel About It’

 Brie Larson had few words about the decision to open this year’s Cannes Film Festival with “Jeanne du Barry,” a historical drama starring Johnny Depp.
 It’s the embattled actor’s first leading role in three years, following highly publicized legal battles with his ex-wife Amber Heard.

-When pressed, she added, “You’ll see, I guess, if I will see it.
+When pressed, Larson added, “You’ll see, I guess, if I will see it.
 And I don’t know how I’ll feel about it if I do.”

-Larson has been an outspoken advocate of #MeToo and victims of sexual assault.
-When she presented Casey Affleck, who was sued by two women for allegations of harassment, with the best actor Oscar in 2017, she didn’t clap even as the rest of the crowd gave the “Manchester by the Sea” star a standing ovation.
+Larson has been an outspoken advocate of #MeToo and victims of sexual assault and sat on the now-dissolved advisory board of Time’s Up, an advocacy group founded at the height of the #MeToo movement.
+When she presented Casey Affleck, who was sued by two women for allegations of harassment, with the best actor Oscar in 2017, she didn’t clap as the rest of the crowd gave the “Manchester by the Sea” star a standing ovation.

 “To live life as a woman is to live life on the defense,” she said in 2017 in the wake of Harvey Weinstein’s downfall.
 “As always, I stand with the brave survivors of sexual assault and harassment.
 It’s not your fault.
 I believe you.”